JoshWuuu/ChatBot/README.md

 Reference: https://www.projectpro.io/article/python-chatbot-project-learn-to-build-a-chatbot-from-scratch/429

 ## Generative-based Network
 This part is using seq2seq model.
 The encoder-decoder network is built with att layers.
 The embedding layers is learned with the network.
 The model is built using pytorch.
 The result is still not good.
-The future direction includes using different pre-trained network (transformer) and the pre-trained embedding layers, and also might be interesting to experiment different trimmed ratio (rare words) and the filter ratio (short sentence). \
+The future direction includes:
+* Pre-trained embedding layers
+* Normalization: batch norm, layer norm
+* Activation function: ReLu, GeLu
+* Attention layer: dot, general, concate
+* Model: GRU, LSTM, Transformer
+* Model tuning: lr or batch size exploration
 Reference: https://pytorch.org/tutorials/beginner/chatbot_tutorial.html

 ## ChatGPT